Engy812/Data_Analysis_case_study/README.md

 ### Google spreadsheets
  - make sure that data is free from duplicated
  - the number of id partisipants are the same (33) except heartrate_seconds_merged and weightLogInfo_merged files have less number of partisipants
- - convert the type of numerical data into float with 2 digits after point in ailyActivity_merged and dailyIntensities_merged files
+ - convert the type of numerical data into float with 2 digits after point in ailyActivity_merged and dailyIntensities_merged files.
+ - convert the 'ActivityHour' column in hourlyCalories_merged, hourlyIntensities_merged, and hourlySteps_merged files into hour formate to compare  activities to each hour in day.
+ - convert the 'ActivityDay' column in dailyActivity_merged, dailyCalories_merged, dailyIntensities_merged, dailySteps_merged, and sleepDay_merged files into the name of day in the week formate to compare  activities to each day in week.